emilylucindakurtz/CulturalInstitutionsSRP2026/rockjonesi/Ian_notes.md

 ### Data progress
 - Have started to download/upload the accessible csvs into their respective data folders
   - data -> sports -> sportsvenues.csv
-  - data -> industrial institutions -> fortune500.csv
+  - data -> industrial institutions -> fortune500.csv, powerplants.csv
-    - currently having complications downloading powerplants.csv, keep getting "failed" messages after pending for 5 mins
-    - will go in this folder otherwise
     - autosupplyplants.csv will also go in here if granted data permissions
   - data -> libraries -> looks like Emily already put PLS, might be all we need.